Hritik003/Smart_Contract/README.md

 This assignment focuses on implementing Smart-Contract helping the company raise its profits.

 ## Implementation
-- Smart contract written using solidity in Transact.sol file.
+- Smart contract written using solidity in kryptToken.sol file.
 Remix IDE used for testing.

 ## Tech Stack